MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/deploy/Configure-Firewall-Port-Requirements-for-Group-Policy.md

 ### <a name="BKMK_remoteProc1"></a>To create a GPO from the Group Policy Reporting Firewall Ports Starter GPO and link to the domain

-1. In the GPMC console tree, right-click the domain for which you want to configure all computers to enable a remote Group Policy refresh, and then click **Create a GPO in this domain, and Link it here…**
+1. In the GPMC console tree, right-click the domain for which you want to configure all computers to enable a remote Group Policy refresh, and then click **Create a GPO in this domain, and Link it hereâ€¦**

 2. In the **New GPO** dialog box, type the name of the new Group Policy Object in the **Name** box.